ionspin/kotlin-multiplatform-libsodium/README.md

 ##### Stateless version

 You need to deliver the complete data that is to be hashed in one go.
-You can either provide the `Array<Byte>` as input or `String`.
-Result is always returned as `Array<Byte>` (At least in verision 0.0.1)
+You can either provide the `UByteArray` as input or `String`.
+Result is always returned as `UByteArray` (At least in verision 0.0.1)

 ```kotlin
 val input = "abc"